msanterre/wave_rover_serial/README.md

 # Initialize the Robot with the appropriate serial port and baud rate
 robot = Robot('/dev/ttyUSB0', 9600, 1)

+# Connect to the robot
+robot.connect()

 # Send a command to set motor speeds
 robot.speed_input(left_speed=100, right_speed=100)

-# Send a command to get the IMU information
+# Send a command to get the IMU information and read the response
 robot.imu_info()

-# Read a response from the robot
 data = robot.read_json()
 print(data)